CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/README.md

 # Kubernetes-Raspberry-Pi4-Cluster-Home-Lab

 # The introduction
 Having a homelab will further my knowledge in networking and especially Kubernetes.
-It is great how you can have a network and experiment without an enterprise system!
-What is even better is that you can use Raspberry pis and they are afforbale.
-This repo is going to document the journey and it will always be great to look back after I move to a bigger homelab.
+It is great how you can have a home network and experiment without an enterprise system!
+What is even better is that you can use Raspberry Pis and they are affordable.
+This repo is going to document the journey while also explaining what I have learned.
 Let the fun begin.

 # What I want to accomplish with this homelab
 - How to set up a network